Rough Green Snake vs Russian Tortoise: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rough Green Snake has a typical lifespan of 5-8 years (captive), while Russian Tortoise lives approximately 40-50+ years.
 Health profiles differ significantly between these reptiles.
 Rough Green Snake is predisposed to Stress-Related Issues, Parasites, Respiratory Infections, with associated veterinary costs for monitoring and treatment.
-Russian Tortoise faces its own health challenges including breed-specific conditions.
+Russian Tortoise faces its own health challenges including species-specific conditions.
 Rough Green Snake has 3 documented predispositions compared to 1 for Russian Tortoise, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health